seanbreckenridge/albums/README.md

 A `python3.6` script used to interact with the sheets document and maintain `spreadsheets.csv`.

-Dependencies: `pip3 install --upgrade google-api-python-client prettytable`
+Dependencies: `pip3 install --user --upgrade google-api-python-client prettytable oauth2client`

 Setup: Run `python3 setup.py` to setup the OAuth2 client credentials.